Civil Rights and Diversity

 Diversity and inclusion

-Executive Order 13583 of August 18, 2011 establishes a coordinated government-wide initiative to promote diversity and inclusion in the Federal workforce.
+Executive Order 13583 of August 18, 2011, establishes a coordinated government-wide initiative to promote diversity and inclusion in the Federal workforce

 Diversity is defined as the characteristics and attributes that make each one of us unique.
 Diversity has many dimensions, including race, gender, physical ability, ethnicity, national origin, nationality, religion, veteran status, sexual orientation, gender identification, educational access, and age.
 Even more broadly, diversity includes but is not limited to geographic location, work experience, family status, socio-economic class, and diversity of political thought.
-Our goal is to leverage the varied experiences and ideas that each individual brings for the good of the agency and all of the communities that we serve.
+Our goal is to leverage the varied experiences and ideas that each individual brings for the good of the agency and the communities we serve.

-With fair and transparent policies and practices, clear communication, mutual respect, and a collaborative atmosphere that provides both professional and personal development opportunities, Peace Corps offers an inclusive and welcoming workplace that values the efforts of all contributors.
+With fair and transparent policies and practices, clear communication, mutual respect, and a collaborative atmosphere that provides both professional and personal development opportunities, Peace Corps offers an inclusive and welcoming workplace that values the efforts of all contributors .

 Days and months declared by Presidential Proclamation or Congressional decree to hold special significance in U.S. American culture.